jean-pierre-briot/ContinuatorPy/README.md

 You also need some physical MIDI interface (and maybe to configurate it on your computer) for some instrument (e.g., a keyboard, or any MIDI-enabled instrument).

-To run the software, run the command: python3 continuator-poly.py (or continuator-mono.poly)
+To run the software, run the command: python3 continuator-poly.py (or continuator-mono.poly) after having uncommented the final two lines: continuator = PrefixTreeContinuator() continuator.run('RealTime')

+You can also load the file in a Python interpreter, by copying in it the following lines: with open("continuator-poly.py", "r") as continuator_poly_file:
+    continuator_poly_code = continuator_poly_file.read()
+    exec(continuator_poly_code)

+And then run the Continuator with the two lines above.

 Note that there are several hyper-parameters (for configuration), e.g., if the Continuator will consider or not transpositions (in all keys) of what has been played.
 They are defined and commented in the beginning (#hyperparameters) of the file.